This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 - If your event has a private group share that you’re taking notes.
 Many events will have a custom hashtag to share what you’re doing.

-If the thought of interacting with large a lot of people make you nervous, plan ahead of what you are going to say.
+Suppose the thought of interacting with many people makes you nervous, plan of what you are going to say.
 Here are a few tips for conversation starters:

 - Where are you from?